Skip to main content

 GPU 0: NVIDIA GeForce GTX 980 (UUID: GPU-1fb957fa-a6fc-55db-e76c-394e9a67b7f5)

-If the GPU is visible, then you can reconfigure the microservice to use GPU for the processing.
+If the GPU is visible, then you can reconfigure the technology to use GPU for the processing.

 1. Open text file /data/speech-platform/speech-platform-values.yaml either directly from inside virtual appliance or via File Browser.